High temps, drought in China affect drinking water, crops | Science-Environment

 Rainfall in Chongqing has been half of what is usually expected for the year and some smaller waterways have dried up entirely.

-Authorities have issued warnings of temperatures exceeding 40 Celsius (104 Fahrenheit).
+Authorities have issued warnings of temperatures exceeding 40 degrees Celsius (104 degrees Fahrenheit).
 Many parts of China have broken records for high temperatures this year.

 Amid the drought, other areas of China have been hit by flash floods, underscoring the effects of climate change on the vast nation of 1.4 billion people stretching from the mountains and deserts of Central Asia to the South China Sea.